mono/website/_posts/2018-05-29-mono-on-aix-and-ibm-i.md

 Now that Mono runs on these platforms, there’s still a lot of work left to be done.
-The ahead of time compiler needs to be reworked to emit XCOFF-compatible code, libgdiplus needs to be ported, Roslyn is broken on PowerPC, continuous integration would be useful to detect build failures, the build system is still a bit weird regarding AIX libraries, and plenty more where that came from.
+The ahead of time compiler needs to be reworked to emit XCOFF-compatible code, libgdiplus needs to be ported, Roslyn is broken on ppc64be, continuous integration would be useful to detect build failures, the build system is still a bit weird regarding AIX libraries, and plenty more where that came from.
 Despite all this, the fact the port works well enough already in its current